stadium-software/user-management-portal/README.md

 ## Portal Setup

 1. Clone this repo
-2. Createg the SQL Server Database
+2. Create the SQL Server Database
    1. Add a database called "StadiumPortal"
    2. Run the script in the /database directory of this repo to create the database tables
 3. Preview the application